 Risks and Benefits

-In a breast biopsy or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate choice for you.
+In an abdominal bladder suspension, sling procedure, or any other surgery, you and your doctor must carefully weigh the risks and benefits to determine whether it is the most appropriate treatment choice for you.

 After the Procedure